 When is a kidney function test done?

 A kidney function test may be requested as a routine blood test to find out about your general health.
-It is also requested for a variety of other more specific situations, for example:
+It is also requested for a variety of other more specific situations, eg:

-Chronic kidney disease is common as we get older and has no warning signs until too late.
+Chronic kidney disease is common as you get older.
+It has no warning signs until too late.
 Therefore a kidney function test at various stages can be helpful to find problems sooner.
 Read more about chronic kidney disease.

 No preparation is needed and you can have this blood test at any time of the day.

 Interpreting blood test results can be difficult.
-Your doctor or nurse will contact you if there is anything that needs discussing or further action.
-Increased creatinine levels in the blood suggest diseases that affect kidney function such as:
+Your doctor or nurse will contact you if there is anything that needs discussing or further action is needed.
+Increased creatinine levels in your blood suggest diseases that affect kidney function such as:

 - diabetic kidney disease

-- urinary tract obstruction, or reduced blood flow to the kidney due to shock, dehydration, congestive heart failure, atherosclerosis, or complications of diabetes.
+- urinary tract obstruction, or reduced blood flow to your kidneys due to shock, dehydration, congestive heart failure, atherosclerosis or complications of diabetes.

-- High urea levels suggest impaired kidney function.
+High urea levels suggest impaired kidney function.
 This may be due to acute or chronic kidney disease.
-However, there are many things besides kidney disease that can affect urea levels such as decreased blood flow to the kidneys as in congestive heart failure, shock, stress, recent heart attack or severe burns; bleeding from the gastrointestinal tract; conditions that cause obstruction of urine flow; or dehydration.
+However, there are many things besides kidney disease that can affect urea levels, such as dehydration, decreased blood flow to your kidneys as in congestive heart failure, shock, stress, recent heart attack or severe burns, bleeding from your gastrointestinal tract, conditions that cause obstruction of urine (pee) flow.

 The following is further reading that gives you more information on kidney function tests.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.